2025

 2014

 In 2012 we presented Clouds Over T.O., the world premiere for our own musical modernization of Aristophanes' The Clouds.
 Music and songs were by Toronto's jazz and klezmer virtuoso David Buchbinder.
 We engaged 20 volunteers from Centennial College who earned a combined total of 326 hours towards their Leadership Passports.
-In addition, we have mentored high school students for their community hours.
+In addition, we mentored high school students for their community hours.